 Intake refers to eating and drinking while learning or working.
 Some people learn better if they're able to eat or drink something.
 Other people find it distracting to eat or drink while learning.

-You have a moderate preference for intake.
-You sometimes eat or drink while learning or studying, but it does not have much effect on your productivity.
+You have a low preference for intake.
+You prefernot to eat or drink while learning or studying.